hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 Existing domain classes can be utilized from the `hedera-mirror-common` dependencies.
 Applicable CRUD repositories can be created using Spring based on `hedera-mirror-common` domains to extract information from the database.

-### ETH RPC Service
+### JSON RPC Service

 Establish an

-- `EthRpcService` interface that describes the supported rpc methods
+- `JSONRpcService` interface that describes the supported rpc methods
-- `EthRpcServiceImpl` class that contains the logic to service the rpc methods called.
+- `JSONRpcServiceImpl` class that contains the logic to service the rpc methods called.
 Methods query the appropriate `account_balance`, `contract`, `record_file`, and `transaction` tables returning data in expected schema formats.

 #### Request POJOs